Bloomington, IL Solar Panels

 Leasing Solar Panels

-In Bloomington, Palmetto offers Power Purchase Agreements (PPAs) for customers served by Ameren, which is the primary utility provider for the area.
-With a PPA, you pay for the actual electricity your solar panels produce at a fixed rate per kilowatt-hour, rather than a monthly lease payment.
+In Bloomington, Palmetto offers Power Purchase Agreements (PPAs) through our LightReach program.
+With a PPA, you pay only for the electricity your solar panels generate at a set rate per kilowatt-hour—typically lower than what you’d pay your utility company.

 Go solar without the investment